 - Purpose of payment*

 *Not all banks require a purpose of payment, but USAA does.
 Without it, your transfer may be delayed or rejected by the recipient bank.

 Transfer limits and available countries

 There is no limit for USAA international wire transfers when requested over the phone.

 If you want to know which countries and currencies USAA can send money to, you might need to call and ask.

 Incoming wire transfers are usually processed on the same day if received Monday through Friday before 5 p.m.
 CT.
 If they are received after that time or on a weekend or holiday, they are generally processed on the following business day.

 USAA doesn’t charge any fees for incoming international wire transfers.
 However, they do mention that parties outside USAA may issue fees for reconverting currency to USD or other charges.

 Receiving wire transfers from outside the U.S. requires three sets of information.
 As USAA is not an international bank, transfers have to be sent first to the Bank of New York Mellon, then to USAA’s account within the Bank of New York Mellon, and then to your account with USAA.

-Here’s the three sets of information you need to provide for incoming wire transfers that require a SWIFT code:
+Here are the three sets of information you need to provide the sender:

 - Your USAA checking or savings account number